XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `Sequence` - The server automatically uses the next Sequence number from the sender's account information.
     * **Caution:** The next sequence number for the account is not incremented until this transaction is applied.
 If you sign multiple transactions without submitting and waiting for the response to each one, you must manually provide the correct sequence numbers for each transaction after the first.
 * `Fee` - If you omit the `Fee` parameter, the server tries to fill in an appropriate transaction cost automatically.
-On the production Ripple Consensus Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
+On the production XRP Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
     * The `fee_mult_max` and `fee_div_max` parameters limit how high the automatically-provided transaction cost can be, in terms of the load-scaling multiplier that gets applied to the [reference transaction cost](concept-transaction-cost.html#reference-transaction-cost).
 The default settings return an error if the automatically-provided value would use greater than a 10× multiplier.
-However, the production Ripple Consensus Ledger [typically has a 1000× load multiplier](concept-transaction-cost.html#current-transaction-cost).
+However, the production XRP Ledger [typically has a 1000× load multiplier](concept-transaction-cost.html#current-transaction-cost).
     * The commandline syntax does not support `fee_mult_max` and `fee_div_max`.
-For the production Ripple Consensus Ledger, you must provide a `Fee` value.
+For the production XRP Ledger, you must provide a `Fee` value.
     * **Caution:** A malicious server can specify an excessively high transaction cost, ignoring the values of `fee_mult_max` and `fee_div_max`.
 * `Paths` - For Payment-type transactions (excluding XRP-to-XRP transfers), the Paths field can be automatically filled, as if you did a [ripple_path_find](#ripple-path-find).
 Only filled if `build_path` is provided.